Cycling in Yorkshire & Beyond

 The peloton heads east out of Florence to San Jacopo al Girone, on the Arno river.
 The départ réel is just after San Jacopo, on the Via Aretina.

 The first 30km or so are flat.
+The riders follow the Arno upstream to its confluence with the Sieve at Pontassieve.

+The first categorised climb is the Col de Valico Tre Faggi.
 It's 12.5km at an average 5.1%.
-The summit is at 930m, and comes after 49km raced.
+The summit is at 930m, and comes after 49.7km raced.

-There's then a long descent, initially following the Fosso del Forcone, then later the Rabbi river.
+From the col, there's a long descent, initially following the Fosso del Forcone, then later the Rabbi river.

 The race reaches Premilcuore.